piegu/fastai-projects/README.md

 ## fastai v1.0

+### Images | Reduction of images channels to 3 in order to use the normal fastai Transfer Learning techniques

+This notebook [lesson1-pets_essential_with_xc_to_3c.ipynb](https://github.com/piegu/fastai-projects/blob/master/lesson1-pets_essential_with_xc_to_3c.ipynb) shows how to modify [learner.py](https://github.com/fastai/fastai/blob/master/fastai/vision/learner.py) to a new file [learner_xc_to_3c.py](https://github.com/piegu/fastai-projects/blob/master/learner_xc_to_3c.py) (learner x channels to 3 channels) to put a ConvNet in a fastai cnn_learner() before the pre-trained model like resnet (followed by a normalization by imagenet_stats).

+This ConvNet as first layer allows to transform any images of the dataloader with n channels to an image with 3 channels.
+During the training, the filters of this ConvNet as first layer will be learnt.
+Thanks to that, it is possible to go on using fastai Transfer Learning functions even with images with more than 3 channels RGB like satellite images.

+**Warning** As the [Oxford IIIT Pet dataset](http://www.robots.ox.ac.uk/~vgg/data/pets/) already has 3 channels by image, there is no need here to change this number of channels.
+We only used this dataset to create our code.
+However, it would be more interesting to apply this code to images with more than 3 channels like images with 16 channels of the [Dstl Satellite Imagery Feature Detection](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/).

 ### NLP | Platform independent python scripts for fastai NLP course

 Following our publication of the [WikiExtractor.py](https://github.com/piegu/fastai-projects/blob/master/WikiExtractor.py) file which is platform-independent (ie running on all platforms, especially Windows), we publish our nlputils2.py file, which is the platform-independent version of the [nlputils.py](https://github.com/fastai/course-nlp/blob/master/nlputils.py) file of the [fastai NLP course](https://www.fast.ai/2019/07/08/fastai-nlp/) (more: we have split the original methods into many to use them separately and we have added one that cleans a text file).